MagCh/MagCh/README.md

 * I love asian culture (I taught a few months in China and spent my 3rd year of university in Japan):cn: :jp:
 * I also love Spain (if you contact me, I could tell you how I ended up in Oviedo when I had found an internship in Kharkiv) 🇪🇸
 * My experience proved me I could go anywhere even whithout speaking the language of the place (I met really helpful people):airplane:
-* I'm interested in psychology, have a NLP diploma and try to use transactional analysis when I have to chose a wise way to react (that's why my car is flawless even driving in Marseille) :
+* I'm interested in psychology, have a NLP diploma and try to use transactional analysis when I have to chose a wise way to react (that's why my car is flawless even driving in Marseille)
-* I play guitar and I love watching tutorials and reviews on youtube
+* I play guitar and I often watch tutorials and reviews on youtube
 * My first guitar is signed by Pata from X-Japan